 - Step 5:Take off the insulation.

-- Step 6:In the final step connect the electrical wires to the new meter.
+- Step 6:In the final step connects the electrical wires to the new meter.

 Can I Install My Own Electric Meter?